What is the GSE Assessment Fee?

 The fee starts in fall 2013.
 All students admitted to a GSE degree or licensure program who begin classes the fall term of 2013 will see the assessment fee on their PSU bill.

-- Admit fall 2013 or after = student pays GSE Assessment Fee and account is created automatically
+- Admit fall 2013 or after = student is charged the GSE Assessment Fee to their PSU account during the first term after they are admitted and account is created automatically

 To whom does it apply?

 All students who have applied and been admitted to a GSE degree or licensure program will be assessed the fee on their PSU bill.
 The fee is waived for students who have previously enrolled in a degree or licensure program with the GSE and already purchased a Tk20 account.

 What if a student is accidentally charged and they’ve already had/purchased an account?

 Students who have already purchased a Tk20 account should not be assessed the GSE Assessment Fee.
 Though the GSE is working closely with the PSU Student Fees division, should a student who already has paid for a Tk20 account see the GSE Assessment Fee on their bill, they need to email email@example.com.

 Tk20 is the GSE student record and assessment system.
 To access Tk20, each student has to have a Tk20 account.
 Students previously had to pay Tk20 directly online for their account and pay a processing fee.
 Now, student accounts are created through their application and admission to a program, and they pay the GSE Assessment Fee that will cover the cost of the account.